burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. Replace comments with white space.

 5. Split program text by preprocessor tokens.
 The tokens for the C preprocessor are similar to tokens used by the C compiler, except for some small differences.
 For example, the C preprocessor token `##` is a concatenation operator for words in a source code.
-It is the valid operator for the C preprocessor, but it is an invalid token for the operator in a proper C or C++ program.
+It is a valid operator for the C preprocessor, but it is an invalid token for the operator in a proper C or C++ program.
 A similar operator `#` inside the body of macros is an operator to convert the formal argument of macros into the string.

 6. Processing the program code by the preprocessor.
-The preprocessor can be built-in into the compiler, or it can be an independent program.
-For details about available preprocessor language directives, please read [2, p.43] or documentation for any de-facto standard toolchain like [GCC](https://gcc.gnu.org/onlinedocs/cpp/Macros.html#Macros).
+The preprocessor can be built into the compiler, or it can be an independent program.
+For details about available preprocessor language directives, please read [2, p.43] or documentation for any de facto standard toolchain like [GCC](https://gcc.gnu.org/onlinedocs/cpp/Macros.html#Macros).

-The output of preprocessing of the source file is named as *preprocessed source* and if this stage is presented separately during compilation the output file typically has the extension `*.i`.
+The output of the preprocessing of the source file is named as *preprocessed source*, and if this stage is presented separately during compilation, the output file typically has the extension `*.i`.
 Obtaining such a source file can also be done separately.
 For [clang](https://clang.llvm.org/get_started.html) it can be achieved via `clang -E` and similar for [gcc](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top) and via `/P` for [MSVC](https://learn.microsoft.com/en-us/cpp/build/reference/compiler-options-listed-alphabetically?view=msvc-170).
 After the initial textual phase and C preprocessor phase, the next phase for compilation is Lexical Analysis.

 ### Lexical Analysis

 The essence of Lexical analysis of the program is in splitting the program source code text into tokens.
 The separate words or atoms of a program source code text are words of the source text that cannot be divided further.

 One way to separate tokens is via whitespace.
-In C and C++ whitespace includes different forms of keyboard spaces and comments.
-However, sometimes tokens are not separated by whitespace (for example using connect tokens with operators).
+In C and C++, whitespace includes different forms of keyboard spaces and comments.
+However, sometimes tokens are not separated by whitespace (for example, using connect tokens with operators).
 In this case, special effort should be made.

-An important aspect of C and C++ is that the C and C++ compiler always tries to assemble the longest valid token (in terms of the number of single characters) by processing the text from left to right character by character, even if the result is an unbuildable program.
+An important aspect of C and C++ is that the C and C++ compiler always tries to assemble the longest valid token (in terms of the number of single characters) by processing the text from left to right, character by character, even if the result is an unbuildable program.
 Example from [2, p.20]:
 ```cpp
 int a = 1, b = 1, c = 3;
 c = b--a;    // Compile error